sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 end
 ```

-It's important to remember that declared variables must be used eventually, else, the compiler will let us build our application but return a warning upon compilation.
-If we're not using a variable we declared, we can prefix with an underscore `_` to denote a placeholder variable.
+It's important to remember that declared variables must be used eventually; else, the compiler will let us build our application but return a warning upon compilation.
+If we're not using a variable we declared, we can prefix it with an underscore `_` to denote a placeholder variable.

-Also, in Elixir we don't need to define a variable's data type since it's dynamically-typed.
+Also, we don't need to define a variable's data type in Elixir since it's dynamically typed.

 All variables in Elixir are immutable, meaning once a variable is defined in memory, it cannot change its state.
 This does not mean we cannot rebind a variable; we can throw away a variable reference to a given type and rebind it to a new reference.